"Thank you so much for all that you have taught me in the history courses here at ETBU. I was definitely prepared for the state exam."

 Natalie Bach-Prather - B.A.
 History 2008

-Natalie has just finished her Masters in Public History at Stephen F. Austin University.
-She is currently the men and women's Cross Country coach at East Texas Baptist University, and she completed the Boston Marathon in 2011, 2013 and 2014.
-She also teaches a number of fitness classes at ETBU.
+Natalie subsequently finished her Master's in Public History at Stephen F. Austin University.
+She is currently the men's and women's cross-country coach at East Texas Baptist University, and she completed the Boston Marathon in 2011, 2013 and 2014.
 See Natalie's advice for current ETBU history majors or for those considering a history degree.

 Chris Dier, a History B.A. graduate of 2010 in ETBU's History and Political Science Department, was recently honored with a Middle School Teacher of the Year Award in St. Bernard Parish, Louisiana.